-Experimental results reveal that the Elhay-Kautsky cubature \eqref{elhay_kautsky} performs better in cases the interpolated function $f(x,y)$ is a bivariate polynomial, whereas the Gauss-Legendre quadrature \eqref{gaussQ} or the generalized Gaussian quadrature rule (see \cite{Ma/Rokhlin/Wandzura:1996:GeneralizedQuadrature}) when $f(x,y)$ is an arbitrary nonlinear function.
+Experimental results reveal that the Elhay--Kautsky quadrature \eqref{elhay_kautsky} performs better in cases the interpolated function $f(x,y)$ is a bivariate polynomial, whereas the Gauss--Legendre quadrature \eqref{gaussQ} or the generalized Gaussian quadrature rule (see \cite{Ma/Rokhlin/Wandzura:1996:GeneralizedQuadrature}) when $f(x,y)$ is an arbitrary nonlinear function.